aflemm/andrew-website/content/projects/sheet.md

 - Select-all + paste over the current text
 	- (I'd like to change this behaviour in the future, but this is how it currently stands)

 ℹ️ By default the toolbar is hidden, providing the 'don't think about it' vibe that Sheet is going for, but enabling the toolbar will surface some secret powers.
-Also, all of the keyboard shortcuts for the toolbar buttons still work while it is hidden.
+(Hint: all of the keyboard shortcuts for the toolbar buttons still work while it is hidden)

 {{< rawhtml >}}